swoyam2609/Finance-Tracker/README.md

 - Income appears in green, expenses in red
 - Account balances are shown in cards at the top of the page
 - Positive balances are green, negative balances are red
+- Click the edit icon (pencil) on any transaction to modify it

+### Analytics Dashboard

+1. Click the "Analytics" tab at the top of the page
+2. Use the period dropdown to select:
+   - **Overall**: View all-time statistics
+   - **Specific Month**: View data for any month with recorded transactions
+3. View key metrics:
+   - Total Income, Total Expenses, Net Savings, Savings Rate
+4. Expense breakdown by category with visual percentage bars
+5. Account breakdown showing income, expenses, and net per account

 ### Account Balances